freeCodeCamp/guide/src/pages/svg/index.md

 <a href='https://caniuse.com/#feat=svg' target='_blank' rel='nofollow'>Browser support for SVG</a> is available in all modern browsers.
 There are some issues with scaling in IE 9 through IE 11 however they can be overcome with the use of the `width`, `height`, `viewbox`, and CSS.

+## Why you should use SVGs

+As a vector image format, it allows you to resize an image without any loss of quality and a particularly light weight.
+As an XML format, it allows you to benefit from the full power of JavaScript and especially CSS.

 ## Resources

 - <a href='https://www.w3.org/TR/SVG/' target='_blank' rel='nofollow'>W3C, Scalable Vector Graphics (SVG) 1.1 (Second Edition)</a>